Acclimation Guides & Information

 Temperature Acclimation & “Plop and Drop” Method:

-Shipping can be a rough experience on our aquatic friends, which is why we recommend this method.
+Shipping can be a rough experience on our aquatic friends, which is why we recommend this method for fish or anything shipped using UPS next day air shipping service.
 The way that bagged water containing live animals reacts to being sealed and unsealed after up to 24 hours is both interesting and challenging.
 This is mostly because ammonia exists within water in two different forms: NH3, which is highly toxic and NH4+, which is relatively harmless over a short period.
 The form the ammonia takes during this process depends on the pH level and temperature of the water.
 Here is why that matters, along with a breakdown of what occurs during the shipping process:

 ~ Your aquatic friend is placed into a bag with water and oxygen.
 The bag is sealed to be shipped to your door.